DanFereday/PS-Projects/README.md

 # Powershell Projects and Excercises

+CONTENTS:
-Simple Network Troubleshooting Tool -

-  A powershell function designed to assist help desk personnel in diagnosing network connectivity issues on end user machines by proving the users with an easy-to-use menu system for running common commands.
+Simple Network Troubleshooting Tool -  A basic script designed to assist service desk personnel by allowing end users to run basic network troubleshooting commands through an easy-to-use interface.
-  Recommended use - install this function in the powershell profile of your organization's production Windows image in order to allow end users to call it from Powershell with no installation.

-Random Password Generator -
+Random Password Generator - Generates a random password containing numbers, letters, and special characters between 12-60 characters in length.

-  Randomly generates 12 to 60-character passwords containing uppercase letters, lowercase letters, numbers,
-  and special characters.
-Creates a unique salt for every password randomization to reduce the liklihood of the same pasword being generated more than once.

-ServiceNow Auditing Tool -

-  Accepts a .csv export of a ServiceNow report, isolates the contents of a specified column of the CSV, randomly selects a designated percentage of those items, prints them to the screen, then allows the user to export them to a designated output file along with a timestamp.
-Appends to the file if multiple exports are run on the same file.
+ServiceNow Auditing Tool - A tool that accepts input from a ServiceNow CSV export, isolates one of the columns (example:  ticket numbers), randomly selects a specified percentage of those items, and then outputs them to the screen.
+Also allows export to an external log file.

-Rock Paper Scissors Coding Excercise -

-  A simple terminal-based rock, paper, scissors game written in Powershell as a coding excercise.
+Rock Paper Scissors Coding Excercise - A simple terminal-based rock, paper, scissors game.